 - classify our audiences into groups or segments, using information from bookings and digital interactions, and publicly available information.
 We do this to better understand our audience and tailor messaging accordingly;

 - measure and understand how our audiences respond to a variety of marketing activity so we can ensure our activity is well targeted, relevant and effective;

 - undertake audience research via an online or telephone survey or in person.
 Participation in these is entirely voluntary, so you can choose whether or not to disclose any information requested.
 We will make it clear whether your response to surveys is anonymous or not and, should you provide any further information, the National Theatre will inform you how it will be used;

-- analyse and continually improve the services we offer, including our artistic programme, our website and our other products;
+- analyse and continually improve the services we offer, including our artistic programme, our websites and our other products;

-- help us run the test version of our website that we use internally to pilot new features and ensure the smooth running of our web services; and
+- help us run the test versions of our websites that we use internally to pilot new features and ensure the smooth running of our web services; and

-- help diagnose and manage the website, to audit the geographical make-up of users, and to establish how they have arrived at the website.
+- help diagnose and manage our websites, to audit the geographical make-up of users, and to establish how they have arrived at our websites.